Self-Admitted GenAI Usage in Open-Source Software: Introduction

+These projects, with their collaborative nature and publicly accessible repositories~\cite{dabbish2012social}, offer a unique context to study the adoption of GenAI tools.
+Although such tools promise to support OSS projects by automating development tasks, there are also reports of ``AI slop'' wasting valuable time of maintainers~\cite{curl-ai-slop} or GenAI-generated contributions leading to more rework~\cite{gitclear2024}.

 We introduce the concept of \textbf{self-admitted GenAI usage}, inspired by the notion of self-admitted technical debt~\cite{potdar2014exploratory}.
 Just as developers acknowledge technical debt through comments and commits, they sometimes explicitly refer to using GenAI tools.
 These self-admissions can highlight tasks delegated to GenAI tools, challenges encountered, or changes made due to AI-generated content.
 Identifying such usage enabled us to explore three research questions (RQs).
-First, to understand the practical applications of GenAI tools in software development, we ask:
+First, to understand the practical applications of GenAI tools in software development, we examined which \emph{tasks} (e.g., writing test cases) are supported or automated by these tools, which \emph{contents} (e.g., methods in source files) are referenced in GenAI-related mentions, and which \emph{purposes} (e.g., acknowledging GenAI use) such mentions serve.
+We then investigated the \emph{regulation and recommendation} of GenAI usage, and concluded with an analysis of \emph{code churn} following the first GenAI mention in a project.

 \begin{description}[style=multiline, leftmargin=8mm] \item[RQ1] \emph{For which tasks, contents, and purposes do open-source developers mention GenAI tools?} \end{description}

 One finding that emerged was that project maintainers have begun to establish policies and usage guidelines regarding their use (see Table~\ref{tab:reg}).
 These regulations provide insights into emerging best practices, ethical considerations, and potential concerns surrounding GenAI adoption.
 Understanding project-level policies is crucial for the responsible integration of GenAI tools in collaborative software development, leading to our second RQ: